Doha-Helmaoui/Hexagon/README.md

 Be fast and dont touch the HEXAGON or ...
 O:)

 # Tutorial:
-move your little ball by using your keyboard arrows (right and left)
+move the little ball by using your keyboard arrows (right and left)

 ## Screenshot:
 <img src="screenshot\Hexagon v2.PNG"/>